Albertine Park

 We visited a bar called Delirium, which I highly recommend going to at least once.
 It is actually pretty tourist-y but also has plenty of locals pop in at night.

 You absolutely have to visit if you’re a beer lover of any kind.
-Tucked in on the side of a small pedestrian dead-end alley, this bar holds the world record for offering the largest selection of beers – over 2,000 (!).
-So if there’s any weird beer you’ve wanted to try, chances are you can get it here.
+Tucked in on the side of a small pedestrian dead-end alley, this bar holds the Guinness world record for offering the largest selection of beers – over 2,000 (!).
+So if there’s any weird beer you’ve wanted to try, you can probably get it here.

 The Flemish Quarter